Carreau/jupyterhub/docs/source/authenticators.md

   of the authenticated user if authentication is successful
 - return `None` otherwise

+`authenticate` can also return a dictionary with extra information if the authentication process requires extra state to be stored, but we can ignore this inmost authenticators.

 Writing an Authenticator that looks up passwords in a dictionary requires only overriding this one method: